rashmi-sonth/Keystroke-Anomaly-Detection/README.md

 # Enhanced Anomaly Detection in Keystroke Dynamics Authentication

 This repository is part of the **CS266 - Topics in Information Security** course project titled **"Enhanced Anomaly Detection in Keystroke Dynamics Authentication"**.
-The project was submitted as part of the course requirements by the team members:
-- Rashmi Sonth

 The project focuses on analyzing different methodologies for anomaly detection in keystroke dynamics authentication, leveraging advanced machine learning and deep learning models.

 ---